ivaylopg/wakaToToggl/README.md

 `./wakaToToggl.js [options]` or `node wakaToToggl.js [options]`

-...or as a self-contained CLI executable (does not require node on your system).
+...or as a self-contained CLI [executable](https://github.com/ivaylopg/wakaToToggl/releases/) (does not require node on your system).
-OS X executable here, or compile your own for other platforms.
+OS X executable here, or compile your own for other platforms (See **Compiling** below).

 # Scheduling